Pope Pius XII: Liturgy reforms

-Bishop Carlos Duarte Costa, a long-time critic of Pius XII's policies during World War II and an opponent of clerical celibacy and the use of Latin as language of the liturgy, was excommunicated by Pius XII on 2 July 1945.
-He later established a schismatic group called the "Brazilian Catholic Apostolic Church".
+Bishop Carlos Duarte Costa, a long-time critic of Pius's policies during World War II and an opponent of clerical celibacy and the use of Latin as language of the liturgy, was excommunicated by Pius in 1945.
+Costa later established a schismatic group called the Brazilian Catholic Apostolic Church.

-Canon law reforms
+Eastern Catholic churches

-Decentralized authority and increased independence of the Uniate Churches were aimed at in the Canon Law/Codex Iuris Canonici (CIC) reform.
-In its new constitutions, Eastern Patriarchs were made almost independent from Rome (CIC Orientalis, 1957) Eastern marriage law (CIC Orientalis, 1949), civil law (CIC Orientalis, 1950), laws governing religious associations (CIC Orientalis, 1952) property law (CIC Orientalis, 1952) and other laws.
-These reforms and writings of Pius XII were intended to establish Eastern Orientals as equal parts of the mystical body of Christ, as explained in the encyclical Mystici Corporis Christi.
+Pius XII's canon law/Codex Iuris Canonici (CIC) reforms were aimed at decentralizing authority and increasing the independence of the Eastern Catholic Churches.
+In new constitutions, Eastern Patriarchs were made almost independent from Rome (CIC Orientalis, 1957) Eastern marriage law (CIC Orientalis, 1949), civil law (CIC Orientalis, 1950), laws governing religious associations (CIC Orientalis, 1952) property law (CIC Orientalis, 1952) and other laws.
+These reforms and writings of Pius were intended to establish Eastern Orientals as equal parts of the mystical body of Christ, as explained in the encyclical Mystici Corporis Christi.

+Secular institutes

-In 1947, Venerable Pope Pius XII issued the Apostolic Constitution Provida Mater Ecclesia establishing the secular institute.
-The growth and 70th anniversary of these institutes was celebrated in 2017.
+In 1947, Pius issued the Apostolic Constitution Provida Mater Ecclesia, establishing "secular institutes". whose 70th anniversary was celebrated in 2017.

-In June 1950, Venerable Pope Pius XII provided a formal pontifical recognition of St Josemaria's work of God.
-St Josemaria considered early Christianity a helpful model to explain his mystical experience on 2 October 1928 and he maintained this interest in early Christianity throughout his whole life.
-Wikipedia provides an insightful review of early Christianity up until the First Council of Nicea in 325.
-Many leaders recalled the 1700th anniversary of this Council in 2025.
-Venerable Pope Pius XII's, formal legal pontifical recognition followed earlier legal diocesan recognition and foreshadowed later formal legal recognition in the Univeral Church's 1983 Code of Canon Law.
-A broad insightful commentary on the history of canon law is available online by Britannica.
+In 1950, he provided formal pontifical recognition of Opus Dei.

 Priests and religious

+The relationship between secular clergy and regular clergy was explored in an address to a convention of religious orders in 1950, in which he confirmed that the dignity of regular clergy was no less than that of diocesan clergy:

+That man errs who thinks that the peculiar form of the secular clergy, as secular, was approved and established by Our Divine Redeemer, and that the special form of the regular clergy is secondary and auxiliary — even though good and to be approved — since it flows from the secular clergy.

-With the Apostolic constitution Sedis Sapientiae, Pius XII added social sciences, sociology, psychology and social psychology, to the pastoral training of future priests.
-Pius XII emphasised the need to systematically analyze the psychological condition of candidates to the priesthood to ensure that they are capable of a life of celibacy and service.
-Pius XII added one year to the theological formation of future priests.
-He included a "pastoral year", an introduction into the practise of parish work.
+With the Apostolic constitution Sedis Sapientiae, Pius added social sciences, sociology, psychology and social psychology to the pastoral training of future priests.
+He also emphasised the need to systematically analyze the psychological condition of candidates to the priesthood to ensure that they are capable of a life of celibacy and service.
+Pius added one year to the theological formation of future priests.
+He included a "pastoral year", an introduction to the practise of parish work.

-Pius XII wrote in Menti Nostrae that the call to constant interior reform and Christian heroism means to be above average, to be a living example of Christian virtue.
+Pius wrote in Menti Nostrae that the call to constant interior reform and Christian heroism means to be above average and a living example of Christian virtue.
 The strict norms governing their lives are meant to make them models of Christian perfection for lay people.
-Bishops are encouraged to look at model saints like Boniface, and Pope Pius X. Priests were encouraged to be living examples of the love of Christ and his sacrifice.
+Bishops are encouraged to look at model saints like Boniface, and Pius X. Priests were encouraged to be living examples of the love of Christ and his sacrifice.